eccentricdevotion/TARDIS/resource-packs.md

 ## TARDIS Weeping Angels

-These are included in the TARDIS-Resource-Pack, but if you are running TWA independently or don't want the other TARDIS textures, you can use TARDIS
-Use the TARDIS-Sound-Resource-Pack found here:
+These are included in the TARDIS-Resource-Pack, but if you are running TWA independently or don't want the other TARDIS textures, you can use the TARDISWeepingAngels-Resource-Pack found here:

 [https://github.com/eccentricdevotion/TARDISWeepingAngels-Resource-Pack](https://github.com/eccentricdevotion/TARDISWeepingAngels-Resource-Pack)